-- a.
-Review of Board/Committee Charters to consider whether amendments are required to promote diversity i.e. broad range of skills, expertise and experience and equal opportunity through diverse candidate pools. - b.
-Annually reviewing and evaluating the requirements of the Board and its Committees.
+- Review of Board/Committee Charters to consider whether amendments are required to promote diversity i.e. broad range of skills, expertise and experience and equal opportunity through diverse candidate pools. - b.
+Annual review and evaluation of the requirements of the Board and its Committees.